Nazulka/Visit-Kyrgyzstan/README.md

     * When a text input entered into an email field it returns an error "@ sign should be included in the email address".
 This however doesn't stop users from entering incorrect email address.
     * "Submit" button changes color on hover as intended.
-    * JavaScript reset function is working correctly as the form resets after users fill in all input fields with valid data and click on "Submit" button, it returns the form to it's initial state.
+    * JavaScript `reset()` function is working correctly as the form resets after users fill in all input fields with valid data and click on "Submit" button.
+    * Tests revealed that the page was scrolling up to the top each time the form had been submitted.
+To prevent this from happening, `return false;` has been added to the event handler.
     * When the form has been submitted, users see a customised SweetAlert2 message to confirm their action has been successful / failed.
 This has been tested and is working as expected.
     * The Contact Form has been correctly linked to EmailJS and sends an email every time users submit the form.